C.D. Wright was born 6 January 1949 and died 12 January 2016.

 - The artistic reward for refuting the received national tradition is liberation.
 The price is homelessness.
 Interior exile.

 Carolyn D. Wright was an American poet.
-She published over a dozen books, including the titles ShallCross, Fire & All, and One with Others: [a little book of her days], which won the National Book Critics Circle Award and was nominated for a National Book Award.
+She published over a dozen books, including ShallCross, Fire & All, and One with Others: [a little book of her days], which won the National Book Critics Circle Award and was nominated for a National Book Award.